Inventory Hoarding

 – Excessive Acquisition: Businesses or individuals acquire more inventory than they need, driven by fear of future shortages or price increases.

-– Denial of Inventory: This refers to the refusal to acknowledge that stock levels are excessive, leading to inefficiencies.
+– Denial of Inventory: This refers to the refusal to acknowledge excessive stock levels, leading to inefficiencies.

 – Market Distortion: Hoarding can create artificial scarcity, impacting supply chains and market pricing.

-In essence, inventory hoarding can be viewed as a defensive strategy against perceived risks, but it often leads to adverse outcomes.
+Inventory hoarding can be viewed as a defensive strategy against perceived risks, but often leads to adverse outcomes.

 The Impact of Inventory Hoarding on Businesses